The Cornwall We Want

 Peaceful nights.

-by Fran Helston, almost 4 years ago
+by Fran Helston, over 4 years ago

 Closing of pubs and night clubs during lockdown has been bliss for us.
 Living in the Main Street of Helston is marred by night time noise from over amplified music, intoxicated revellers, fighting, vandalism, taxi doors slamming and engines revving.
 This uncontrolled night time noise is allowed to go on until 5am.
 No amount of complaints made to Environmental Health have any effect.
 Covid19 has provided us with night time peace that most people living in residential areas enjoy, and probably take for granted.
 I would like licences for music and alcohol returned to when closing time was 11pm for...
 Continue reading